viktor-begun/Udacity_Project_3/Analyze_ab_test_results.md

 ## Analyze A/B Test Results

-You may either submit your notebook through the workspace here, or you may work from your local machine and submit through the next page.
-Either way assure that your code passes the project [RUBRIC](https://review.udacity.com/#!/projects/37e27304-ad47-4eb0-a1ab-8c12f60e43d0/rubric).  **Please save regularly.**

-This project will assure you have mastered the subjects covered in the statistics lessons.
+This project will assure that the subjects covered in the statistics lessons are mastered.
 The hope is to have this project be as comprehensive of these topics as possible.
-Good luck!

 ## Table of Contents
 - [Introduction](#intro)